cnrancher/docs/content/rke/latest/cn/config-options/cloud-providers/custom/_index.md

 ---
-title: Custom Cloud Provider
+title: 5 - Custom
-weight: 255
+weight: 5
 ---

 If you want to enable a different cloud provider, RKE allows for custom cloud provider options.
 A name must be provided and the custom Cloud Provider options can be passed in as a multiline string in `customCloudProvider`.